r4ulcl/api_template/README.md

 * [x] Own permission on each type
 * [x] Default info for GUI send only info with read access for that user
 * [x] CreatedAt, EditedAt, UpdatedBy, CreateBy in all objects, not editable in API
-* [ ] Add user groups with shared permissions and visibility scopes
+* [x] Option user to generate API key with optional expiracy and server-side validation
+* [x] Integrate audit logging for all CRUD operations
 * [ ] Implement email verification on registration and password reset
-* [x] Option user to generate API key no expiracy but validated in server
+* [x] Add TOTP
+* [ ] Add rate limiting and IP allowlist / denylist
 * [ ] Security check everything
-* [x] Integrate audit logging for all CRUD operations
-* [ ] Add rate limiting and IP allowlist / denylist

 ---